dockette/devstack/README.md

 PostgreSQL's default root password is `root`.
 You should change it.

-You have to setup in you application/configs propel `host` which is `postgresql`.
+You have to setup in you application/configs proper `host` which is `postgresql`.

 PostgreSQL container has predefined IP address `172.10.10.21`.
 You could update your `/etc/hosts`.